floooh/floooh.github.io/_drafts/2024-08-12-zig-and-emulators.md

 }
 ```

-...since the `& 0xF` already explicitly cuts off the top bits, the `@truncate()`
+...since the `& 0xF` already explicitly cuts off the top bits so that the
+result fits into an u4 without (unintended) data loss, the `@truncate()` should
-should be redundant but is currently required.
+be redundant but is currently required.

 ...but somewhat surprisingly, this works: